Skip to content

 6. track actions, evidence, and review dates

-AI does introduce specific failure modes, and pretending otherwise is just as dangerous as treating AI like a mystical exception.
+AI does bring specific failure modes.
+Pretending otherwise is as bad as treating AI as mystical.

-The OWASP Top 10 for LLM Applications 2025 is a good practical map of those failure modes.
-I wrote a fuller walkthrough in Securing Your LLM Applications with the OWASP Top 10, so the important point here is narrower: prompt injection, sensitive information disclosure, excessive agency, and improper output handling all show how familiar security instincts now meet a less familiar surface.
+The OWASP Top 10 for LLM Applications 2025 maps them.
+I walked through that list in Securing Your LLM Applications with the OWASP Top 10.
+The short version: prompt injection, sensitive disclosure, excessive agency, and improper output handling are familiar instincts on a less familiar surface.

-Other parts are genuinely awkward.
+Some of it is awkward.
 Prompt injection is not SQL injection with different punctuation.
-A retrieval system can pull hostile instructions from a document the user never saw.
-An agent with tool access can convert a bad answer into a bad action.
-A vector store can become a quiet integrity problem.
-A beautiful summary can be wrong in exactly the way that makes a busy person trust it.
+Retrieval can pull hostile instructions from a document the user never saw.
+An agent with tools turns a bad answer into a bad action.
+A vector store can quietly corrupt integrity.
+A polished summary can be wrong in exactly the way a busy person trusts.

-The Australian Government's earlier Voluntary AI Safety Standard still matters as background, but it has been evolved by the October 2025 Guidance for AI Adoption.
-The current guidance condenses the old 10 guardrails into six essential practices around accountability, impact, risk management, transparency, testing, monitoring, and human control.
+The Voluntary AI Safety Standard is background.
+The October 2025 Guidance for AI Adoption folds the old guardrails into six essential practices: accountability, impact, risk management, transparency, testing, monitoring, and human control.

 • a named business owner